 If you have a work-related illness or injury in Florida, you may qualify for Workers’ Compensation benefits.
 Workers’ Compensation can help you pay your bills and care for your family when an injury leaves you unable to return to work right away.

 Unfortunately, these cases are not always easy to navigate.
-The personal injury attorneys at the Law Firm of Anidjar & Levine can help you get the benefits you need.
+The Fort Myers personal injury lawyers at the Law Firm of Anidjar & Levine can help you get the benefits you need.

 Am I Eligible for Workers’ Compensation Benefits?